mochji/synapsea/README.md

 another potential optimization is having a dataset parameter for the lnn.adjust() function. the dataset parameter could be a table with a list of inputs, outputs and expected outputs.

-thats it i'm done with this it's 8:57 pm saturday febuary 18th 2023 and i've worked on this code and documentation for 10 hours straight. i plan to make it a LuaRocks package soon but LuaRocks is a PAIN to get working.
+## FUTURE PLANS

-i just updated the documentation, it's 3:59 oh nvm 4:00 pm febuary 20th 2023.****
+i plan to make this a luarocks package but it is a PAIN to get working.